-The Music Education program at Concordia University Chicago prepares you to teach music in elementary or secondary school settings.
+The Music Education program at Concordia University Chicago provides a unique opportunity to combine music and education to prepare you to teach in elementary or secondary school settings.

 Music Education Program and Degree Overview